-For both steps, use the Manage button in the File | Options dialog box QQ.
+For both steps, use the Manage button in the dialog box of the command File | Options .

-Which settings you can exactly export/import, you will find below.
+For information on which settings you can export/import exactly, see below.

-Note: Export and import of settings data is only possible for version 2021 and later.
+Note: Export and import of settings data is only possible as of version 2021.